ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_kms_vsphere_configuration/guide.en-gb.md

 ## Objective

-**This guide explains in detail how to configure Key Management Service (KMS) encryption on your virtual machines in VMware vSphere**
+**This guide explains in detail how to configure Key Management Service (KMS) encryption on your virtual machines in VMware vSphere.**

 ## Requirements